 Energy-saving obligation: how to comply

 Does your company consume more than 50,000 kWh of electricity or 25,000 m3 of gas?
-Then you must take all energy-saving measures that you can earn back within five years.
-If you have an office building, as of 2023, you must ensure that it has at least energy label C. Follow the measures listed below to avoid fines or even mandatory closure of your office.
+Then you must take energy-saving measures.
+If you have an office building, you must ensure that it has at least energy label C. Follow the measures listed below to avoid fines or even mandatory closure of your office.
 What can you do yourself and what should you outsource?

 To help combat global warming, the Netherlands wants to reduce carbon emissions by 55% compared to 1990 levels by 2030.
 To make this happen, entrepreneurs will encounter an increasing set of measures and requirements.
 For example the energy efficiency obligation.
 This applies if your company consumes more than 50,000 kWh of electricity or 25,000 m3 of gas per year.
 For comparison, that is more than 20 times the amount of electricity and gas used by a typical Dutch household.
 If your business uses less, this measure does not apply.

 Does the energy saving obligation apply to you?
-Then you must take all energy-saving measures that you can recoup within 5 years.
-From 2023, the energy saving obligation also covers measures with a payback period of 5 years or less that do not save energy but do reduce CO2 emissions.
+Then you must take all energy-saving measures that you can earn back within 5 years.
+Since 2023, the energy saving obligation also covers measures with a payback period of 5 years or less that do not save energy but do reduce CO2 emissions.
 Exactly which actions you have to carry out (or have carried out) can be checked with the approved energy saving measure lists (in Dutch).

 Duty of disclosure